-FINANCIAL PLAN (2014-2017)
+CHAPTER 5 FINANCIAL PLAN (2014-2017)

-The 2014/2015 - 2016/2017 budget and medium-term revenue and expenditure framework (MTREF) was compiled based on the fundamentals of the municipal developmental priorities tabulated on the Integrated Development Plan.
-The following are the municipal developmental priorities which the budget is responding to in terms of prioritisation and allocation of funds and resources:
+The 2015/2016 - 2017/2018 draft budget and medium-term revenue and expenditure framework (MTREF) was prepared based on the fundamentals of the municipal developmental priorities tabulated on the Integrated Development Plan.
+The following are the municipal developmental priorities which the budget should be responding to in terms of prioritisation and allocation of funds and resources;

 - (a) Water supply;

 - (b) Road infrastructure development and storm water;

 - (c) Electricity supply and management;

 - (d) Integrated human settlement;

 - (e) Good governance and public participation;

-- (f) Sanitation/sewerage;
+- (f) Sanitation;

 - (g) Community development;

 - (h) Rural development;

 - (i) Economic development;

 - (j) Waste and environment management;

 - (k) Financial management and viability;

 - (I) Public transport;

 - (m) Revenue enhancement; and

 - (n) 2010 legacy.